Why Choose Cedars-Sinai Marina del Rey Hospital for Hemicolectomy?

-A hemicolectomy at Marina Del Rey Hospital has the benefit of being performed by some of the best colorectal surgeons in the country with the use of the most advanced medical technology and techniques available today.
+A hemicolectomy at Cedars-Sinai Marina del Rey Hospital has the benefit of being performed by some of the best colorectal surgeons in the country with the use of the most advanced medical technology and techniques available today.

 At our hospital in greater Los Angeles we aim to provide the best patient care in order for you to achieve a fast and safe rehabilitation after a major procedure like this one.
 Through the entire treatment process our dedicated staff will work closely with you to create the perfect medical experience.